Empire of Charles V: Low Countries

-The Burgundian Low Countries, also called "Netherlands", "Flanders", or "Belgica", were Charles's homeland and originally included Flanders, Artois, Brabant, Limburg, Luxembourg, Hainaut, Holland, Namur, Mechelen, and Zeeland.
+The Burgundian inheritance in the Low Countries, also called "Netherlands", "Flanders", or "Belgica", were Charles's homeland and originally included Flanders, Artois, Brabant, Limburg, Luxembourg, Hainaut, Holland, Namur, Mechelen, and Zeeland.
 Charles inherited those territories, as well as the exclaves of Franche-Comté and Charolais, when his father Philip died.
-On 15 October 1506, he was named Lord of the Netherlands as Duke Charles II of Burgundy by the parliamentary body of the States General.
+On 15 October 1506, he was named Lord of the Netherlands as Duke Charles II of Burgundy by the States General of the Netherlands.
 The remaining provinces of the Low Countries, initially outside of Charles's jurisdiction, were Guelders, Friesland, Utrecht, Overijssel, Groningen, Drenthe, and Zutphen.
 Another territory not included in the Burgundian inheritance was Burgundy proper, annexed by France in 1477.
-As a young lord, Charles grew up with two major political goals: recover Burgundy proper and unite the seventeen provinces of the Low Countries under sole Habsburg rule.
+As a young lord, Charles grew up with two major political goals: recover Burgundy proper and unite the Seventeen Provinces of the Low Countries under sole Habsburg rule.
 By the end of his reign, he would have failed in the former objective but succeeded in the latter.

 The Low Countries held an important place in Europe for their strategic location, and the wealthy Flemish cities were flourishing in trade and experiencing a transition to capitalism.
 Although located within the Holy Roman Empire and its borders, those territories were formally divided between fiefs of the German kingdom and French fiefs (such as Charles's birthplace of Flanders) and thus formed, as Henri Pirenne put it, "a state made up of the frontier provinces of two kingdoms".
 Given that Charles ascended to the ducal throne as a minor, Emperor Maximilian appointed Margaret of Austria, Duchess of Savoy (Charles's aunt and Maximilian's daughter) as his guardian and regent.
-Charles viewed and treated Margaret as his mother and grew up in her palace of Mechelen along with his sisters.
-Margaret soon found herself in conflict with France over the question of Charles's requirement to pay homage to the French king in his position as Duke of Burgundy and Count of Flanders.
+Charles viewed and treated Margaret as his mother and grew up in her Hof van Savoye in Mechelen along with his sisters.
+Margaret soon found herself in conflict with France over the question of Charles's requirement to pay homage to the French king in his position as duke of Burgundy and count of Flanders.